Let’s be honest: becoming a freelancer isn’t always the fastest or easiest process.

 Plus, there are tons of us out there in all different niches, trying to fill in our weeks with paid work that’s actually worth our time.

 The point is, keeping yourself busy as a freelancer takes hours of research, experience, and networking.

 Thankfully, SolidGigs, a relatively new company, is trying to help freelancers find jobs faster and easier by doing the research work for you.

-In this SolidGigs review, we’ll be going over the ins and outs of using this service and if it’s really worth giving it a try.
+In this SolidGigs review, I’m going over the ins and outs of using this service and if it’s really worth giving it a try.

 SolidGigs is a membership-based program that helps freelancers find gigs on autopilot.

-He knew how hard it was to find work and didn’t want that same problem for others.
+He knew how hard it was to find online jobs and didn’t want that same problem for others.

 After all, if you’re busy working a 9-5 job or even a second job, the last thing you have time for is to keep up with your freelance job hunt.